Nathan-Bell1/ml-sharpe-trader/README.md

 ## Overview

-This project is a daily trading system trades S&P 500 stocks by Sharpe ratios.
-Using machine learning tools from sklearn, the program predicts future return and volatility of each stock.
-The program sells any current holdings and buys the top 10 highest scoring (highest Sharpe score) stocks from a trading account.
-For this project I used the free paper trader from Alpaca Markets API to execute trades.
+This project implements a daily trading system for S&P 500 stocks based on predicted Sharpe ratios.
+Using machine learning models from scikit-learn, the system forecasts each stock’s future return and volatility.
+It ranks stocks by their predicted Sharpe ratio and rebalances the portfolio by selling holdings that fall out of the top 10 and buying new stocks that enter the top ranks, while retaining existing holdings that remain in the top selections.
+Trades are executed through the free paper trading API provided by Alpaca Markets.

-#### For educational purposes! (read Concluding Results)

 ## The Three Development Stages:
 ### 1. Data Fetching using Yahoo Finance